Total Shoulder Replacement Surgery

 After your surgery

-After surgery, you’ll be sent to the PACU (postanesthesia care unit).
-When you are fully awake, you’ll be moved to your room.
-The nurses will give you medications to ease your pain.
-Soon, health care providers will help you get up and moving.
+After surgery, you'll be sent to the PACU (postanesthesia care unit).
+When you are fully awake, you'll be moved to your room.
+In some cases, you can be sent home after surgery.
+The nurses will give you medicines to ease your pain.
+Soon, healthcare providers will help you get up and moving.
 You may also have physical therapy after surgery.

 An increase in pain not relieved by your pain medicine